massive-armadillo/crowd_count_19th_11_Pro_Palestine_Protest_CPH/README.md

 ## Method: Jacob's method applied to UAV imagery

 * We estimated crowd density based on orthoimages (i.e. strictly top-down viewpoint) from UAV and the [Jacob's method](https://www.sciencedirect.com/science/article/pii/S1877705815010358).
-These are the images shown in dir ../**top-down_images_people_density**).
+The images used to assess density are shown in dir ../**top-down_images_people_density**).
 * Then, we applied the estimated crowd densities to each polygon constituting the march---during the time period 15:51 to 16:00.
 * This is the surface shown in the image file **Area_filmed_protest_1551.PNG**.